machal/cssmine-content/uvod.md

 Thanks!
 -------

-Thank you for buying „CSS Mine - dig into web UI development“ e-book .
-If you accidentally got the e-book another way, do not worry, nothing is lost.
+Thank you for buying the „CSS Mine - dig into web UI development“ e-book .
+If you "accidentally" got the e-book without a license, do not worry, nothing is lost.
 You can still put things right by buying the e-book license at [www.cssmine.com/ebook](<http://www.cssmine.com/ebook>).

 Feedback